Financial matters

 Erasmus+ grant

+Students can apply for semester spots only.
 The specific duration of the financial support for the Erasmus+ stay is determined by the University of Vienna for each academic year based on the Erasmus+ budget available to the University of Vienna.
-The financially supported period covers at least 3 months.
-For the academic year 2024/25 up to 5 months are financed.
-From the academic year 2022/23 onwards, students can apply for semester slots only.
-In case of a semester stay, the maximum duration of stay is 5 months.
+For students nominated during the main application round (Hauptvergabephase), the financially supported period covers at least 3 months.
+The actual maximum funding duration will be communicated each summer for the following academic year.
+Please note: during the second application round (Restplatzvergabephase) Erasmus+ spots will generally be allocated without a grant.
+(Partial) funding may be possible after reviewing the funding budget.

 The programme countries are divided into four country groups as defined in the European Commission's Programme Guide.
-The exact grant depends on the host country and in the academic year 2025/26 amounts to:
+The exact grant depends on the host country.
+In the academic year 2025/26 amounts to:

 • 470 €/month in Estonia, Greece, Latvia, Malta, Portugal, Slovakia, Slovenia, Spain, Czech Republic, Cyprus (country group 2) and Bulgaria, Croatia, Lithuania, North Macedonia, Poland, Romania, Serbia, Turkey, Hungary (country group 3)

 In general, you should take classes worth 30 ECTS credits per semester.
 The reimbursement threshold for the mobility grant depends on the duration of your stay.
-If you do not complete at least 3 ETCS per month of stay, the grant must be returned (only the ECTS recognised at the University of Vienna count here!).
+If you do not complete at least 3 ETCS per month of stay, the grant must be returned (only the ECTS recognised in the nominated field of studies at the University of Vienna are relevant!).

-The Erasmus+ grant is paid in two instalments: 70% at the start of the stay and 30% after the stay (from academic year 2024/25).
+The Erasmus+ grant is paid in two instalments: 70% at the start of the stay and 30% after the stay (from the academic year 2024/25 onwards).
 The final calculation of the grant is based on the actual number of days of stay.
 An average of 30 days per month is used for this calculation.

 Recipients of the Austrian federal aid for students ("Studienbeihilfe") can apply for financial aid for studies abroad ("Auslandsbeihilfe") from the Study Grant Authority.